AlexandriaDAO/core/src/lexigraph/lexigraph.md

 - Connect and a follow button on the shelves.
 - Another thing is the user sharing side.
 Do we let them add comments or something or other grids in a community section?
 How do we sort/rank these or do we let users do that themselves?
 - Payment for all actions, and removal of topup.
+- I think we're going to need tags too (so we could filter the recent one by categories)